Mattsi-Jansky/rust-workshop/6_complete/README.md

 # Tic-Tac-Toe in Rust

-This is a simple Tic-Tac-Toe implementation as practice for a Rust workshop I'll be hosting in July.
+This is an example of the complete Tic Tac Toe application.

 ## Run tests

-`cargo test`
+Use `cargo test` to run the tests.

+## Run application

+Use `cargo run` to run your game.